Weetynn/housing-dm-ii/README.md

     ▪️ Detected outliers for newly created features like "house_age" and "bed_bath_ratio".

     ▪️ No outliers were found for "house_age," while the outliers in "bed_bath_ratio" were deemed genuine after validating against the "sqft_living" data.

+#### 📌 Transformation

+    ▪️ Performed logarithmic transformations on skewed continuous variables to normalize their distributions.
+Variables like "sqft_lot," "price," "sqft_basement," "sqft_living," and "lot_utilization" were log-transformed.

+    ▪️ The transformed variables helped correct the positive skewness present in the raw data, making the features more suitable for predictive modeling.